-In the event of the transfer of substantially all, but not all, of our property and assets as an entirety to a person in a transaction permitted under "Merger and Consolidation," the Successor Company, as defined therein, shall be deemed to have sold our properties and assets not so transferred for purposes of this covenant, and will comply with the provisions of this covenant with respect to such deemed sale as if it were an Asset Disposition and the Successor Company shall be deemed to have received Net Available Cash in an amount equal to the fair market value, as determined in good faith by the board of directors, of the properties and assets not so transferred or sold.
+(b) In the event of the transfer of substantially all (but not all) of our property and assets as an entirety to a Person in a transaction permitted under "Merger and Consolidation," the Successor Company (as defined therein) shall be deemed to have sold the properties and assets of our company not so transferred for purposes of this covenant, and shall comply with the provisions of this covenant with respect to such deemed sale as if it were an Asset Disposition and the Successor Company shall be deemed to have received Net Available Cash in an amount equal to the fair market value (as determined in good faith by the Board of Directors) of the properties and assets not so transferred or sold.

-Limitation on Affiliate Transactions.
-We agree not to, and agree not to permit any Restricted Subsidiary to, enter into or permit to exist any transaction or series of transactions, including the purchase, sale, lease or exchange of any property, employee compensation arrangements or the rendering of any service, with any affiliate of us (an "Affiliate Transaction") unless the terms thereof are no less favorable to us or such Restricted Subsidiary than those which could be obtained at the time of such transaction in arm'slength dealings with a person who is not such an affiliate.
+Limitation on Affiliate Transactions. (a) We shall not, and shall not permit any Restricted Subsidiary to, enter into or permit to exist any transaction or series of transactions (including the purchase, sale, lease or exchange of any property, employee compensation arrangements or the rendering of any service) with any Affiliate of us (an "Affiliate Transaction") unless the terms thereof are no less favorable to us or such Restricted Subsidiary than those which could be obtained at the time of such transaction in arm's-length dealings with a Person who is not such an Affiliate.

-In addition, we agree not to, and agree not to permit any Restricted Subsidiary to, enter into any Affiliate Transaction unless:

-- . with respect to such Affiliate Transaction involving the aggregate value, remuneration or other consideration of more than \$1 million but less than or equal to \$5 million, we have obtained approval of a majority of our board of directors, including a majority of the disinterested directors; and - . with respect to such Affiliate Transaction involving the aggregate value, remuneration or other consideration of more than \$5 million, we have delivered to the trustee an opinion of a nationally recognized investment banking firm to the effect that such Affiliate Transaction is fair to us or such Restricted Subsidiary, as the case may be, from a financial point of view.
+In addition, we shall not, and shall not permit any Restricted Subsidiary to, enter into any Affiliate Transaction unless: (i) with respect to such Affiliate Transaction involving the aggregate value, remuneration or other consideration of more than \$1 million but less than or equal to \$5 million, we have obtained approval of a majority of our Board of Directors (including a majority of the disinterested directors); and (ii) with respect to such Affiliate Transaction involving the aggregate value, remuneration or other consideration of more than \$5 million, we have delivered to the Trustee an opinion of a nationally recognized investment banking firm to the effect that such Affiliate Transaction is fair to us or such Restricted Subsidiary, as the case may be, from a financial point of view.

-The provisions of the foregoing paragraph shall not prohibit:

-- . any Restricted Payment permitted to be paid pursuant to the covenant described under "Limitation on Restricted Payments;" - any issuance of securities, or other payments, awards or grants in cash, securities or otherwise pursuant to, or the funding of, employment arrangements, stock options and stock ownership plans approved by the board of directors;

-- the grant of stock options or similar rights to our employees and directors pursuant to plans approved by the board of directors; - any Affiliate Transaction between us and a wholly-owned subsidiary or between wholly-owned subsidiaries; and - . any transaction entered into by us or any Restricted Subsidiary with the Plan.
+(b) The provisions of the foregoing paragraph (a) shall not prohibit: (i) any Restricted Payment permitted to be paid pursuant to the covenant described under "Limitation on Restricted Payments;" (ii) any issuance of securities, or other payments, awards or grants in cash, securities or otherwise pursuant to, or the funding of, employment arrangements, stock options and stock ownership plans approved by the Board of Directors; (iii) the grant of stock options or similar rights to employees and directors of our company pursuant to plans approved by the Board of Directors; (iv) any Affiliate Transaction between us and a Wholly-Owned Subsidiary or between Wholly-Owned Subsidiaries; and (v) any transaction entered into by us or any Restricted Subsidiary with the Plan.

-Change of Control.
-Upon the occurrence of a Change of Control, each holder shall have the right to require that we repurchase such holder's notes at a purchase price in cash equal to 101% of the principal amount thereof plus accrued and unpaid interest, if any, to the date of purchase, subject to the right of holders of record on the relevant record date to receive interest on the relevant interest payment date, in accordance with the terms contemplated in the paragraph below.
+Change of Control. (a) Upon the occurrence of a Change of Control, each Holder shall have the right to require that we repurchase such Holder's Notes at a purchase price in cash equal to 101% of the principal amount thereof plus accrued and unpaid interest, if any, to the date of purchase (subject to the right of holders of record on the relevant record date to receive interest on the relevant interest payment date), in accordance with the terms contemplated in paragraph (b) below.